ConanJian/Max-Heap-Project/README.md

+This is the other project on my resume.
+This project came from my CS2400 class at Cal Poly Pomona.

+What I did:
-I am creating a max heap using an Array of Integers obtained from a file and my output is another file.
+I created a max heap using an Array of Integers obtained from a file and outputted my result as a textfile.

-I didn't pay much attention to the security becuase it wasn't required(class project)
+Notes: I didn't pay much attention to the security becuase it wasn't required